 Life in the City: The Art of Joseph Delaney

-Highlights some 60 works that demonstrate Joseph's interest in urban life--parades, public parks, architecture, and street scenes.
+Highlights some 60 works that demonstrate Joseph's interest in urban life--parades, public parks, architecture, street portraiture, and street scenes.

 Through the Lens of Ed Westcott: A Photographic History of World War II's Secret City

-Chronicles World War II-era life in the city of Oak Ridge, TN, site of the United States Manhattan Project.
+Black and white photographs chronicle World War II-era life in the city of Oak Ridge, TN, the site of the United States Manhattan Project.

 An extensive retrospective portfolio of the renowned printmaker.